TA'ing Online 101

 - Co-teach where possible.
 Depending on your course structure, it may be possible to co-teach recitations.
 Having each other for instructional and technical support may help to mitigate any issues that arise.
 One TA could be in charge of the instruction, while another TA can play a support role in terms of technology, responding to questions in the discussion forum, or fielding questions for the instructional TA to respond to in real-time.

-For more ideas about conducting recitations remotely, check out our YouTube Playlist, featuring experienced Caltech TAs.
+For more ideas about conducting recitations, check out our YouTube Playlist, featuring experienced Caltech TAs.

 For individual office hours in smaller classes, there is a 'waiting room' function that you can use in Zoom.
 Alternatively, you can let all students into office hours at the beginning, and use 'breakout rooms' to send students with questions on similar topics/problems to work together, and then check in on different groups to help them out periodically.